joshuafinkelstein/chimera-education/README.md

 The annotation tool is used for producing notes that are designed to be extensible with potential add-ons ranging from interactive notes to third-party app integrations.
 Notes follow a hierarchical formatting scheme with headers, descriptions and additional information.
 Focusing on a note unfolds it and displays an additional description.
 For example, links to Wikipedia articles provide an image, a header and additional information.
 The annotation tool currently supports links and will soon support images, files and LaTeX markup.
 Chimera will also offer a public-facing API that allows developers to build extensions on top of this framework.
 The annotations are synchronized with a video transcript and classroom discussion which provide an index for each video enabling search.

 ### Knowledge Extraction
+Chimera maintains an index of educational videos from YouTube.
+The index is based on metadata such as video titles and descriptions as well as transcripts and annotations.
+At the moment, this index includes videos from the MIT OpenCourseware channel.
+For each video, there is an additional index with associated timepoints that enables timepoint-specific video search for over 2000 MIT lectures and other videos.

 Reference youtube-dl to download video metadata from YouTube and other video hosting sites.

 Additional details on this subsystem will be provided soon.